Fanfiction of The Tudors

 Whitehall Palace, 2nd May, 1534

-A large man entered the room, sweat already appearing on his heavy brow, his hands nervously twisting the sides of his dirty satchel in his large hands.
+A large man entered the room, sweat already appearing on his heavy brow, his hands nervously twisting the sides of his dirty satchel in his large unwashed hands.
 Women's chambers were usually forbidden to men during childbirth unless there were serious problems.
 He sighed, praying he'd keep his head if the baby didn't make it.
+His king had been growing more and more upset without the birth of an heir.
+He had even overheard people saying his Majesty was thinking of legitimising Henry FitzRoy.

-Lady Eleanor Plight was by the edge of the bed, crouched by the raised bloodied sheets, monitoring the baby's progress.
-Her deep red hair was pulled back into a tight bun, making her already sharp and plain face seem more severe.
+Lady Joan Plight was by the edge of the large bed, crouched by the raised bloodied silk sheets, monitoring the baby's progress.
+Her mousy brown hair was pulled back into a tight bun, making her already sharp and plain face seem more severe.

 Her Majesty was screaming in the middle of the bed.
-Her usual pale skin was bright red from exhaustion.
-Her pretty green eyes were streaming with tears and her blonde waves were pressed against her damp face.
-She twitched in agony.
+Her usual pale skin was pink and blotchy from exhaustion.
+Her pretty blue eyes were streaming with tears and her blonde wisps of hair were pressed against her damp face.
+She twitched in agony, hands flying to her stomach.

-Lady Joan Banks, the pretty fire headed one who had fetched him from his game of chess, took his cloak and offered him a pint of ale which he refused.
-He needed to keep his wits around him if the baby was going to have a chance.
+Lady Eleanor Banks, the one who had fetched him from his game of chess, took his mud-flecked cloak and offered him a pint of ale which he refused.
+He needed to keep his wits around him if the Prince was going to have a chance.

 "Yellow…yellow for victory.
 How ironic" laughed Joan bitterly, her fingers dancing over the yellow fabric of her serving dress.